10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 1. Excessive Flattery: The Sweet Talker

 Beware the honeyed words and excessive compliments that drip from their lips.
-While genuine appreciation can be heartwarming, manipulators wield flattery like a weapon, showering you with praise that feels just a touch insincere, over-the-top, and persistent.
+While genuine appreciation can be heartwarming, manipulators use flattery like a weapon.
+They overwhelm you with praise that feels insincere, excessive, and relentless.

-Think of it like a car salesperson whose charm feels forced, their praise aimed not at genuine appreciation but at softening you up for the real agenda: getting you to agree to something.
+Think of it like a car salesperson.
+Their charm feels forced.
+Their praise is not genuine.
+It aims to soften you up for their real goal: getting you to agree to something.

-They might inflate your skills or achievements, making you feel indispensable, all the while subtly weaving in requests or subtly hinting at expectations.
+They might exaggerate your skills or achievements to make you feel indispensable while subtly hinting at requests or expectations.

 Be wary of flattery that feels unearned or out of proportion to the situation.
 Trust your gut – if the compliments sound excessive or manipulative, they probably are.